civol/HDLRuby/README.md

 par(clk.posedge) { w <= w + 1 }
 ```

-By default, a shared signal acknowledge writing from the first sequencer that access it in order of declaration, the others are ignored.
+By default, a shared signal acknowledges writing from the first sequencer that accesses it in order of declaration, the others are ignored.
 In the first example given above, that means for signal `x` the value is always the one written by the first sequencer, i.e., from 0 to 9 changing once per clock cycle.
 However, the value of signal `y` is set by the second sequencer since it is this one only that writes to this signal.

-This default behavior of shared signal avoids race competition, but is not very useful in practice.
-For a better control, it is possible to select which sequencer is to be acknowledged for writing.
+This default behavior of shared signal avoids race competition but is not very useful in practice.
+For better control, it is possible to select which sequencer is to be acknowledged for writing.
 This is done by setting the number of the sequencer which can write the signal that controls the sharing accessed as follows:

 ```ruby
 <shared signal>.select
 ```

 The select value starts from 0 for the first sequencer writing to the shared signal, and is increased by one per writing sequencer.
-For example, in the first example, for selecting the second sequencer for writing to `x` the follow code can be added after this signal is declared:
+For example, in the first example, for selecting the second sequencer for writing to `x` the following code can be added after this signal is declared:

 ```ruby
    x.select <= 1
 ```

 This value can be changed at runtime too.
-For example, instead of setting the second sequencer, it is possible to switch sequencer every clock cycle as follows:
+For example, instead of setting the second sequencer, it is possible to switch the sequencer every clock cycle as follows:

 ```ruby
    par(clk.posedge) { x.select <= x.select + 1 }